Why Does Reasoning Length Converge? Unveiling the Underfitting-Overfitting Trade-off in Chain-of-Thought: CoT-Space: A Reasoning-Level Theoretical Framework

-With this complete CoT-Space formulation, we resolve the misalignment between token-level RL and the reasoning-level CoT paradigm.
-We now turn to prove the continuum nature of reasoning-level state space, thus yielding the rationality of CoT-Space.
+With this complete reasoning-level analytical framework established, we resolve the misalignment between token-level RL and the reasoning-level CoT paradigm.
+We now turn to prove the continuum nature of the reasoning-level state space, thus yielding the rationality of CoT-Space.